 What is next?

 The South Australian Government has developed a network of faith and community leaders to discuss the relevance of primary prevention and women’s experience of domestic, family and sexual violence in the community.
-Engagement activities will be held to hear from community leaders and learn which initiatives and resources would best help to support individual communities.
+Engagement activities will occur to hear from community leaders and learn which initiatives and resources would best help to support individual communities.

 What difference will we make?

 The South Australian Government is working towards creating a coherent, family-focused, integrated support service system that addresses the complex needs of those experiencing or using violence and embeds a trauma-informed approach towards service delivery.